Here are all the winners from the 2024 Grammys – rolling list

 Drake & 21 Savage – ‘Spin Bout U’

-Lil Durk Featuring J. Cole – ‘All My Life’
+Lil Durk Featuring J. Cole – ‘All My Life’ – winner

 SZA – ‘Low’